software-patterns/workshop/patterns/logic-dependency-boundary.md

    They are easy to test and understand because, given some parameters, they always return the same value.
 2. **Stateful objects** receive messages from the outside world, change their internal state in response, and (usually) return a value.
 The values returned can be different each time, depending on the state.
-3. **Mutating routines** take stateful objects as parameters and send messages to them.
+3. **Mutators** take in stateful objects and send messages to them.
+They may be simple routines, or they may be objects that store references to their "collaborator" objects.
 4. **Side-effecting code** does everything else.
 It communicates with databases.
 It talks to the network.
    It starts threads and forks off child processes.
 It reads and writes files.
 It pokes pixels in the graphics buffer.